Information on cookies

 Our servers automatically collect the user’s IP address.
 This information is collected merely to track acceptance of or objection to the installation of cookies when you access the website.

 We use technology similar to cookies, including local shared objects (also known as “flash cookies”), the analysis of the browser history, the browsers’ fingerprints and pixel tags (also known as “web beacon”).
 This gives us and our providers information on how our website and its content are used by visitors and allows us to identify whether a computer or device visited our sites or other websites in the past.

 Our servers automatically collect the user’s IP address; therefore, we may associate this address with your domain name or that of your Internet provider.
 We may also collect some “clickstream data” on the use of the website.
 Clickstream data include, by way of example, information on the user’s computer or device, the browser and the operating system and its settings, the referring page, the pages and the contents that have been viewed or clicked during the visit, in addition to the timing and modalities of such operations, the downloaded items, the website that has been visited after ours and any search term entered on our website or on a redirection site.

 How to control or delete cookies

-You can block cookies by changing your browser settings so that cookies from our website cannot be placed on your computer or mobile device.
+You can block cookies by using the links in the table above.
+Alternatively, you can also change your browser settings so that cookies from our website cannot be placed on your computer or mobile device.
 In order to do this, follow the instructions provided by your browser (usually located within the “Help”, “Tools” or “Edit” facility).
-Disabling a cookie or category of cookie does not delete the cookie from your browser.
-You will need to do this yourself from within your browser.
+Disabling a cookie or category of cookies does not delete the cookie from your browser.
+You will need to do this yourself through your browser.

 If you choose to cancel, delete or activate cookies on your computer or mobile device, you may also use the options offered by the tools of the third parties.